waLLxAck/Sparta-Global-EmployeesProject/README.md

 *Note: You can use IntelliJ for cloning, too.*

-Once you've done that, all you have to do is open up the project in the IntelliJ.
+Once you've done that, you have to open up the project in the IntelliJ and create a `database.properties` file inside the *resources* folder with the following information:

+*Please change database settings accordingly.*

+`url = jdbc:mysql://localhost:3306/dbEmployees?serverTimezone=GMT`

+`username = root`

+`password = *ENTER PASSWORD*`

+dbEmployees - this is the name of the database

+GMT - this is your time zone

+root - default username

+password - provide the password you used in the MySQL server installation

 ## Usage

-You can use the system to either learn from the design and/or coding or to sort custom and pre-existing ones.
+This project can be used to efficiently persist CSV files to a database.

+*Warning: For any alterations of the provided Employee format, DTO must be changed.*

 ## Contributions